nerdschoolbergen/javascript-best-practices/exercise-3/README.md

 :question: What do you think will happen if we run the code now?

 :pencil2: Modify the code in `exercise-3.js` and run it in Node.js.
+(Remember to cross-check that the code is exacly the same)

 :book: Because we can access variables created _outside_ a function, the `myMessage` variable will now be assigned a new value inside the `printStuff()` function.
 The output will therefore be "Testing 123" (twice).